Low Intensity Laser Therapy (LILT)

 Of at least equal importance (more so for the practitioner) is the role of LILT in pain relief.
 This, more than wound healing, results in the, ”too good to be true” attitude within the American medical community.
 After all, EVERYONE knows the only ways to relieve pain are by medication and surgery.
 If these don’t work, psychotherapy is the last alternative.

 Another major obstacle involves the subjectivity of pain.
 The very nature of pain is such that there is no truly scientific way to measure it.
 Also, some people have higher or lower sensitivities.
 They also react differently to having it (victim vs. survivor).
-On almost a daily basis, pain sensitivity can vary depending on physical, chemical, and/or emotional factors.
+On almost a daily basis, pain sensitivity can vary depending upon physical, chemical and/or emotional factors.

 In spite of these limitations, the number of clinicians and patients who report significant analgesia from LILT has grown dramatically.
 Whether or not we know exactly why, LILT is proving to be a very valuable modality in the treatment of pain.
 In fact, clinicians using LILT and other forms of electrotherapy consistently report the clear superiority of the former.
 In a growing number of instances, it is now used as the first treatment of choice for pain.
 Perhaps even more important is the fact that, to date, there has never been a report of a serious, long-term negative side effect attributable to this procedure.

-Following is a list of conditions that clinically and invalid research, have been treated with a very high rate of success:
+Following is a list of conditions which clinically and in valid research, have been treated with a very high rate of success:

 • CERVICAL PAIN FACIAL PAIN (INFLAMMATION)